luannguyenkhoa/LNSimplePhotoBrowser/README.md

 i have applied POP-OOP-Functional programming for this project.
 Maybe my code is not good enough as its concepts, coach me if possible.

-**Sharing Ones Knowledge with others is the best way to retain knowledge.**
+**Sharing your knowledge with others is the best way to retain knowledge.**